jeffhandley/strickland/README.md

 2. **Be completely uninvolved in validation triggers** so that consuming applications can be built with any UI frameworks and without imposing any opinions on user interactions
 3. **Provide a consistent structure for exposing validation results** so that they can be consumed by applications consistently regardless of how many or what types of validation rules are present

-## API Concepts
+## Core Concepts

-To address the core concepts above, there are three API concepts you need to know with Strickland:
+To address the core concepts above, there are three core concepts you need to know with Strickland:

 1. **Validators** are implementations of your validation rules
 2. **Validation** is the act of executing a validator against a value